Thursday, 27 January 2011

 In Flagrante Colléctum: J. P. Tabiners Cathexis

-This installation was shown for The MA Printmaking Show at the School Of Creative Arts 18-24 June 2010, UWE Bristol.
+This installation was shown for The MA Multi-Disciplinary Printmaking Show at the School Of Creative Arts, on the 18th to 24th June 2010 at the University of the West of England, Bristol, UK.

 ‘In flagrante’ is Latin for ‘caught in the act’, a legal term used when someone has been found in the act of committing an offence.
 ‘Cathexis’ is a word defined in psychodynamics as the process of investing huge amounts of mental and emotional energy in a person, object or idea.
 In psychoanalysis, Freud defines the term cathexis in sexual terms, meaning the ‘libido’s charge of energy’.

 Mr. J. P. Tabiner was a man who lived a solitary life after his wife’s death in 1958.
 He was born in 1916 and died in 1989 after having spent 31 years with only his collections and fictitious scenarios for company.
-There were very few that knew John well enough to say what he spent his days doing but notes were taken by social services after Joan Tabiner's suspicious death:
+There were very few that knew John well enough to say what he spent his days doing, however notes were discovered on scraps of paper, taken by Social Services after Joan Tabiner's suspicious death:

 Trans-Atlantic Print Exchange: Collaboration with the University of the Arts in Philadelphia, PA, USA